March of the Living honors medical workers battling COVID-19 - WTMJ

 Holocaust memorial day is is one of the most somber days in the Israeli calendar, marking the anniversary of the 1943 Warsaw Ghetto uprising — the most significant act of Jewish resistance against Nazi Germany during the Holocaust.
 Israel gained independence in 1948 in part as a refuge for Jews.

+He singled out one by name, Breckenridge Long, a wartime assistant secretary of state who Blinken said lied to Congress, blocked reports of mass killings and put up bureaucratic obstacles to keep Jews out of the U.S.

+“We must never forget the way individuals can make entire systems, from top to bottom, tilt toward the inhumane.
+How the sanitized language of cables, briefings, and regulations can be used to turn away people we should help,” he said.
+“And we must not forget that individuals, armed with the truth and their convictions, can use those same mechanisms to save lives.”

-The country began marking the 24-hour period at sundown Wednesday with a ceremony at Yad Vashem, the country’s national Holocaust memorial.
+Israel began marking the 24-hour period at sundown Wednesday with a ceremony at Yad Vashem, the national Holocaust memorial.
 Six survivors shared emotional first-person accounts before lighting honorary torches.

 In an annual custom, Israeli television and radio shifted over to Holocaust remembrance programs, and restaurants and other entertainment shut down.